neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/observation.md

 I like to sit on my orange and eat my porch.
 :::

-Observations of animal behavior cannot be used to advance our understanding unless the language is clearly and objectively defined.
+Observations of animal behavior cannot be used to advance our understanding unless the language is clearly and objectively defined in a way that is recognized by the broader community.

 You have already watched [this short video](https://vimeo.com/80600819) and named/defined all of the distinct behaviors that you observe.
 Now, compare your notes among your group and develop an ethogram including both *behavioral actions* and *definitions for each behavior/action*.

-***Q: Please write out your group's final ethogram (behavior names and definitions).
+***Q: Consolidate your individual work into a final group ethogram (behavior names and definitions).
 Include ‘other’ and ‘out of view’ as two of your behaviors.***

 ***Q: Were the behaviors that you and your group originally listed different?
 In what ways?
 How different?***